 - Lose everything

-If the romance is the most important thing to the sleeper, then he needs to make sure that nothing else can get in the way of those most important hours.
-The Pareto principle’s recommended use states that “no demand of lesser importance ever usurps a time slot already reserved for a task of higher importance and greater risk”2.
+If romance is the most important thing to the sleeper, then he needs to make sure that nothing else can get in the way of those most important hours.
+The Pareto principle states that “no demand of lesser importance ever usurps a time slot already reserved for a task of higher importance and greater risk”2.

 Similarly, the nature of polyphasic sleeping is also partially to “sleep less but focus on most vital sleep stages”.
-With the 80-20 formula, by focusing on the highly significant tasks while spending much less time on the trivials, polyphasic sleepers can learn to manage their time better and have to decide their most important objectives to work toward without having to make undue sacrifices.
-As a result, the Pareto principle is an interesting puzzle of decision making that can be a useful tool to maintain productivity and well-being if used correctly.
+By focusing on the highly significant tasks while spending much less time on the trivial activities, polyphasic sleepers can learn to manage their time better.
+They also have to decide their most important objectives to work toward without having to make undue sacrifices.
+As a result, the Pareto principle is an interesting decision-making puzzle that can maintain productivity and well-being if done right.

 Main author: GeneralNguyen

 Page last updated: 27 December 2020

 - Kumar, Prabhat.
 “Pareto Principle: the 80-20 phenomenon.”
 (2015).